 Get moving.
-Regular exercise reduces stress and anxiety and generally improves sleep.
-However, exercising a few hours before bedtime may make falling asleep challenging.
-So, you need to figure out what works best for you.
+Regular exercise reduces stress and anxiety and generally improves sleep.4 However, exercising a few hours before bedtime may make falling asleep challenging.
+So you need to figure out what works best for you.
 Take notes on how well you sleep after working out at different times.
-Try exercising earlier in the day, not right before bedtime, and see if you sleep better.3
+Try exercising earlier in the day, not right before bedtime, and see if you sleep better.

 Wind down.
-Take a hot bath, brew some (decaf) tea, do something relaxing (ideally without an electronic device).
+Take a hot bath, brew some (decaf) tea or do something else relaxing (ideally without an electronic device).
 Winding down an hour before bed may help alert your mind and body that it’s time to go to sleep.
 If you’re guilty of lying in bed unable to sleep due to stress, try writing down what’s on your mind.
-Outline what’s keeping you awake, no matter how simple or complicated, can help relax your mind before bed.
+Outlining what’s keeping you awake, no matter how simple or complicated, can help relax your mind before bed.